spigell/my-cloud-resume/README.md

 # My Cloud Resume

-This repository contains the source code and files for my cloud resume, started as part of the Cloud Resume Challenge.
-My cloud resume is a web-based representation of my professional experience, skills, projects.
+This repository contains the source code and files for my cloud resume.
+The project was started as part of the Cloud Resume Challenge and is a web-based representation of my professional experience, skills and projects.

-To view my cloud resume, simply visit the URL https://sergeichukh.cloud/resume.html.
+To view my cloud resume, visit <https://sergeichukh.cloud/resume.html>.

 ### Building the resume